isomerpages/moe-canossacatholic/_departments/English.md

 title: English
 permalink: /departments/english/
 description: ""
+variant: markdown
 ---
-<b><font size=6>English</font></b>
+<b><font size="6">English</font></b>

-The six-year English Language (EL) curriculum aims to develop students to be confident and effective communicators of the English Language.
+The six-year English Language (EL) curriculum aims to develop children to be confident and effective communicators of the English Language.
 It is aligned with the National Syllabus and STELLAR curriculum.
-Language is a means of communication, guided by purpose, audience, context and culture; hence language learning is a meaningful and an engaging experience for our students in CCPS.
+Language is a means of communication, guided by purpose, audience, context and culture; hence language learning is a meaningful and an engaging experience for our children in CCPS.

-<b><font size=5 color="#eeac0d">The EL Programme aims to:</font></b>
+<b><font size="5" color="#eeac0d">The EL Programme aims to:</font></b>

  *   Instil a love for lifelong reading
  *   Develop critical thinking through extensive reading and responding to texts